joyrexus/bottom-up-datalog-js/README.md

 # What it is

-A short and simple (and horribly inefficient) bottom-up implementation of Datalog in javascript with [heavy code commentary](http://joyrexus.github.io/datalog.js/).
+A bottom-up implementation of Datalog in javascript with [heavy code commentary](http://joyrexus.github.io/datalog.js/).
+It's short and simple and horribly inefficient.
+The aim is merely to demonstrate what Datalog is and how it works in principle.

 ## Wait, what is Datalog?